What are Some of the Factors that Make Up the Cost of Commercial Building Insurance?

-A lot of components are put into play when it comes to insuring a commercial property.
-A building’s age, location, structural parts, and overall layout must all be taken into account.
+A lot of components are put into play when it comes to insuring commercial property.
+For example, a building’s age, location, structural parts, and overall layout must all be taken into account.
 Commercial insurance plans can cover the main building and additional smaller structures (ie: sheds, garages, workshops, etc.) on the property.
-Therefore, the entire property plus all listed structure must be surveyed and considered when calculating an insurance premium.
+Therefore, the entire property plus all listed structures must be surveyed and considered when calculating an insurance premium.

-The age of a building itself and the age of the roof are common factors in determining an insurance premium.
+In addition, the age of a building itself and the age of the roof are common factors in determining an insurance premium.
 Many underwriters will appreciate a risk that has a roof that is ten years of age or younger.
-Roofs that are constructed of metal or have 50-year-shingles in place may also make a policyholder eligible for discounts and/or a lower overall annual premium.
+Likewise, roofs that are constructed of metal or have 50-year-shingles in place may also make a policyholder eligible for discounts and/or a lower overall annual premium.

 The Insurance Information Institute breaks down the difference between policies with ACV and replacement cost coverage this way, “Replacement cost provides you with the dollar amount needed to replace a damaged item with one of similar kind and quality without deducting for depreciation—the decrease in value due to age, obsolescence, wear and tear and other factors.
 An actual cash value policy pays you the amount needed to replace the item minus depreciation.“

 Replacement cost coverage may come at a higher premium price, but it also offers more in terms of reimbursement during a disaster, vandalism, storm, or fire.

 A great thing about commercial building insurance is that there is coverage beyond just the structure(s).
 Commercial insurance can also cover the liability risk associated with the business and property on behalf of the business owner.
 This means there is added protection available if an accident occurs at a business resulting in a customer needing medical attention.
 Lawsuits and settlements can often be handled by the general liability coverage that is in place for a commercial policy.